 She has also done Marketing and Public Relations consulting for non-profit arts organizations and media companies, including Community Folk Art Center, Syracuse Stage, the Alliance Theatre, Horizon Theatre Company and Atlanta magazine.
 She has worked as a copy writer and editor on special projects for DO Strategy Group, The Money Mammals, and The Rialto Center for the Arts.
 Her areas of expertise include: content writing, publications development, and optimizing organizational usage of social media for audience engagement and new audience development.

 A graduate of the Goldring Arts Journalism master’s program at Syracuse University, her mission is to connect people to cultural experiences and each other through the written word.

-Kelundra’s long term goals are to land on the New York Times bestseller list, open a late-night dessert restaurant, write a successful television series, and to publish plays by playwrights from underrepresented groups.
-Currently, she continues to write articles for arts publications and websites and speaks to students about arts criticism.
+Kelundra’s long term goals are to land on The New York Times bestseller list, open a late-night dessert restaurant, write a successful television series, and to publish plays by playwrights from underrepresented groups.
+Currently, she continues to write articles for lifestyle and arts publications and speaks to students about arts criticism.